Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Neurodiversity-Affirming Practices

-Whilst metacognitive instruction supports neurodivergent students in developing self-regulation and learning strategies, it's crucial that approaches respect and value neurodivergent ways of thinking rather than simply trying to make neurodivergent students think like neurotypical students.
+Whilst metacognitive instruction supports neurodivergent students in developing self-regulation and learning strategies, approaches respect and value neurodivergent ways of thinking rather than simply trying to make neurodivergent students think like neurotypical students.

 Principles of neurodiversity-affirming metacognition: